38 Different Species of Wild Cats

 Despite its small size, the marbled cat is an efficient hunter.
 It primarily feeds on small mammals, birds, and reptiles and is known to be an agile climber, able to pounce on its prey from the treetops.

-Due to its secretive nature, not much is known about the behavior and habits of the marbled cat in the wild.
+Due to its secretive nature, little is known about the marbled cat’s behavior and habits in the wild.

 Unfortunately, the marbled cat is listed as near threatened on the IUCN Red List of Threatened Species.

-Its population is declining due to habitat loss, illegal hunting, and the illegal wildlife trade.
+Its population is declining due to habitat loss, illegal hunting, and the illicit wildlife trade.

 Conservation efforts are underway to protect its natural habitat and raise awareness about preserving this beautiful and unique species.